 Trombonist | arranger | Instructor

 I was born and raised in Northwestern New Jersey, and have experienced a personal connection with music since an early age.
 I began singing in church with my mother and playing guitar with my father.
 In fifth grade, I decided to start playing the trombone.
-Through high school and college, I studied classical and jazz, and have always enjoyed playing in wide variety of genres.
+Through high school and college, I studied classical and jazz, and have always enjoyed playing in a wide variety of genres.

 Trombone lessons New Jersey